-- 3 whole poblano peppers
+- 3 large poblano peppers

 - 1/4 cup olive oil

-- 1 tablespoon vinegar
+- 1 tbsp vinegar

-- 1 tablespoon water
+- 1 tbsp water

-- 1/2 teaspoon pepper
+- 1/2 tsp black pepper

-- Place the whole peppers on a preheated medium grill and cook until blackened on all sides.
+- Place the whole peppers on preheated medium grill and cook until blackened on all sides.
 Remove from the heat and immediately place in a plastic bag to let the peppers sweat for 20 minutes.
 After 20 minutes, remove the peppers and the skin should easily peel off of each one.
 When peeled, slice in half and clean out the seeds.
 Set aside.